-The small community of Wabos lends its name to the Wabos North Conservation Reserve.
+The small community of Wabos lends its name to the Wabos South Conservation Reserve.
 In 1902, 145 families were farming a total of 100 farms in the Wabos area (Vosper 2000).
-However, farming in this area of Algoma was a difficult endeavor and many of the families that initially established themselves in Wabos subsequently moved elsewhere (Vosper 2000).
+However, farming in this area of Algoma was a difficult endeavor, and many of the families that initially established themselves in Wabos subsequently moved elsewhere (Vosper 2000).
 Those that remained turned to the forest industry for work to subsidize their farming income.
 By 1912, extensive lumbering operations were active in the Wabos area (Vosper 2000).

-Lumber harvested within and surrounding Wabos North Conservation Reserve was skidded down to the Algoma Central Railway line and shipped by rail to charcoal plants located in the village of Searchmont and the City of Sault Ste.
+Timber harvested from the area within and surrounding Wabos South Conservation Reserve, was skidded down to the Algoma Central Railway line and shipped by rail to a charcoal plant located in the community of Searchmont and to a lumber mill in the City of Sault Ste.
 Marie.
 The Searchmont charcoal plant required 25 acres (10 hectares) of forest to be harvested daily to fuel its operations (Vosper 2000).
 The charcoal created by these plants was shipped to Algoma Steel Inc. in Sault Ste.
-Marie for use in their blast furnaces.
-Thus, it is likely that Wabos North Conservation Reserve, along with the majority of the surrounding area, was cut over in the early 1900's to provide lumber for the charcoal plants (J. Miller, per. comm.).
-District records also show that some selective harvesting occurred along the site's eastern boundary in the early 1950s (Lajeunesse and Thompson 2002).
+Marie for use in the blast furnaces.
+Thus, it is likely that Wabos South Conservation

+Reserve, along with the majority of the surrounding area, was cut over in the early 1900s to provide lumber for the charcoal plants (J. Miller, pers. comm.).

 Fire also plays a role in shaping the landscape in this region.
-In 1947, fire claimed more than 1,700 hectares of forest in the Wabos area.
-Records show that the fire did not enter the present-day boundaries of the conservation reserve but instead burnt south of the town of Wabos (H. Barns, per. comm., 2002).
+In 1947, fire claimed more than 1,700 hectares of forest just southwest of the boundaries of the present day conservation reserve (H. Barns, pers. comm.).